About the author

 In the process of getting well, he had managed to develop a safe protocol for using the T3 thyroid hormone (Liothyronine) and an innovative approach called the Circadian T3 Method (CT3M) that can correct adrenal function in many cases.
 At the suggestion of his family doctor, Paul wrote ‘Recovering with T3’ to explain these protocols whilst his second book, ‘The CT3M Handbook’ talks more about CT3M, based on patient experience with it.

-For that reason, Paul recently wrote a third book ‘The Thyroid Patient’s Manual’.
+For this reason, Paul wrote his third book ‘The Thyroid Patient’s Manual’.
 It will help any patient, whether they merely suspect thyroid disease, or are already under treatment that may not be going well.
 It covers all types of thyroid medications (not just T3).
 It is also consistent with recent research findings, regarding thyroid diagnosis and treatment and will help patients and doctors alike.
 The new book has been described by Thyroid UK as ‘essential reading’ for all hypothyroid patients and it has been awarded 5 star reviews by most readers on Amazon.
+Its main goal is to provide enough information to enable a thyroid patient to get well as fast as possible.

 • 'Recovering with T3' - essential reading for those people intending to use T3-Only or T3-Mostly therapy.